 This discomfort can occur at official networking events, in casual conversations that happen during breaks at conferences and meetings, and even in social conversations.

 When is the right time to tell people what you do, and when is the right time to button your lip?

 Here are 3 key mindsets that can serve as guidelines for more successful networking results:

-Unfortunately many people have the notion that the purpose of networking is to sell people your product, service or opportunity.
+Unfortunately many people have the notion that the purpose of networking is to sell people your product, service, or opportunity.
 Focusing mainly on this is a guaranteed recipe for failure.

-Not only will you feel uncomfortably pushy, but you will turn potential customers and referral partners off right out of the box by coming across as only interested in your own success.
+Not only will you feel uncomfortably pushy, but you will turn potential customers and referral partners off right out of the box by coming across as only interested in your own sales success.

 Instead, set the intention to build relationships with the people whom you meet.